Date of Council Approval: November 12, 2016

 ARTICLE XI – NEWSLETTER

-A printed edition of the Beam Physics Newsletter shall be distributed to the membership of the Division prior to the Annual Meeting.
+The Beam Physics Newsletter shall be available to the membership of the Division prior to the Annual Meeting.
 Other communications shall occur during the year as required, either in printed or electronic form.
 The Secretary-Treasurer shall have responsibility for timely publication of all required communications.

 ARTICLE XII – OFFICIAL ANNOUNCEMENTS

-Official announcements shall be made in the APS News, in the Beam Physics Newsletter, and in such other publications or venues as the Executive Committee may direct.
+Official announcements shall be made in the APS News at the discretion of the APS News editor, in the Beam Physics Newsletter, and in such other publications or venues as the Executive Committee may direct.

 ARTICLE XIII – PROCEDURE OF AMENDMENT OF BYLAWS

-Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Division.
-If the proposed amendment originates within the Division, it must be approved by Council before further action can be taken.
+Proposal of an Amendment to these Bylaws may be made by the Council, by the Society’s Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Division.
+However initiated, proposed amendments must be reviewed by the Society’s Governance Committee and approved by Council before further action can be taken.
 Following Council approval the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Division not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
 If a special election is not held for a membership vote on the Bylaws Amendment, the Secretary-Treasurer shall again distribute copies of the proposed Amendment, accompanied by ballot forms for a membership vote during the next regularly scheduled election.
 Adoption of the Amendment shall require a two-thirds vote by those voting.